Our president | Our staff | Our board | Our consultants

 Dan and his wife, Bunny, have been involved with Friends of the Earth since 1970.
 He served on the Board of Friends of the Earth Foundation as Director and Treasurer for about 15 years.
 He joined the Board of Friends of the Earth in 1995 and served as Chairman of the Board for many years.
 Dan and Bunny graduated from Duke University where he is on the Board of the Duke University Nicholas School of the Environment Earth Sciences.
 He is also on the board of Waterkeepers Alliance, Cary Institute, Cheshire Academy, Insurance Industry Charitable Foundation, Insurance Brokers Association of New York (where he is the current president), Hundred Year Association, Abtec Industries, and Tekkote Corporation.
 Since 1979 he has been Chairman and CEO of the New York based insurance brokerage firm, Hagedorn & Company.

-Jeff is the CEO at Skyfire Labs in Silicon Valley, an innovative start-up that develops cloud computing solutions to help deal with the explosion of data use and video consumption on mobile devices around the world.
-Skyfire works with wireless network operators, and also develops popular apps for the iPhone, iPad (the #1 selling utility on the App Store), and Android with millions of downloads.
-He previously served as Chief Marketing Officer for Travelocity for seven years, the pioneer online travel agency.
-In 2007 he was named to Advertising Age’s “40 Under 40” leaders, and won the Gold Effie award from the American Marketing Association in 2005 for most effective retail advertising campaign in America for his Roaming Gnome campaign.
-He has held positions advising foreign governments on sustainable development and as a White House Fellow in the Clinton Administration working on green trade and renewable energy financing.
-He brought his green interests to his work at Travelocity, helping launch the first carbon offset program of any online travel agency in the U.S. and promoting environmental and humanitarian "volunteer vacations."
-He is married and lives in Silicon Valley, California, and on the weekends enjoys biking and spending time with his three young children, introducing them to the great outdoors and quietly observing wildlife.
+Previously, he was CEO at Skyfire Labs in Silicon Valley, an innovative start-up that develops cloud computing solutions to help deal with the explosion of data use and video consumption on mobile devices around the world.
+He previously served as Chief Marketing Officer for Travelocity for seven years, where he launched the Travelocity Roaming Gnome, and “Travel for Good” including the first carbon offset program of any online travel agency.
+In 2007 he was named to Advertising Age’s “40 Under 40” leaders.
+He has held positions advising Latin American governments on sustainable development and as a White House Fellow in the Clinton administration working on green trade and renewable energy financing.
+He is married and lives in New York, and on the weekends enjoys hiking and spending time with his three young children.

 A research scientist and environmental activist for more than 30 years, Mike was an associate professor in residence at the University of California at San Francisco & has published numerous books and papers on the effects of toxics on the brain & behavior.
 He co-founded and was Executive Director of the San Francisco chapter of the Oceanic Society & Executive Vice President of the national organization.
 He was a member of the Alaska Oil Spill Commission following the Exxon Valdez oil spill & has served on numerous technical review committees for the National Research Council, Department of Interior & State of California.
 He is past-President of the Sheepscot Valley Conservation Association, a Maine land trust that also protects endangered Atlantic salmon, a current board member of Maine Rivers & the Putney School & a former commodore of the Singlehanded Sailing Society.
 Mike received a Master’s degree from San Francisco State University and a Ph.D. from the University of Southern California.